Guide For Beginners – How To Structure An Essay

 There are many kinds of essay, and the criteria of writing can be different according to the subject, course level and purpose of submission.
 However, all academic essays aim to persuade the reader’s perspectives via well-researched and authentic arguments.

 Three Stages – Essay Writing Process

 According to the expert writers at Crowd Writer UK, an essay writing process comprises of three main stages:

 - Preparation: includes the choice of topic, researching data and creating an outline.

-- Writing: includes writing the introduction, main body and conclusion in an organized structure of a essay and well-cited references.
+- Writing: includes writing the introduction, main body and conclusion in an organised structure of a essay and well-cited references.

 - Revision: it is done to evaluate the content, proofread it for possible errors and plagiarism; it helps you to place sections to soften your flow of writing.

 However, the efforts and time required for each stage depend upon the level of academia and type of essay.
 For an expository essay, students often spend more time on writing.
 At the same time, for the argumentative one, they may need to do extensive research and preparation to develop an authentic argument.